 One of the most practical benefits of sex-linked mutations: in certain pairings, the presence of the visual mutation automatically identifies the sex of the chick without DNA testing.

-In pairings 2 and 4 above, every Visual Opaline offspring is female — guaranteed.
-This is because females need only one copy of the Opaline gene (on their single Z chromosome) to show it visually.
-If a chick shows Opaline and the father doesn't carry Opaline, the chick must be female.
+In pairings 1 and 2 above, every Visual Opaline offspring is female, guaranteed.
+This is because a hen needs only one copy of the Opaline gene (on her single Z chromosome) to show it, while a cock needs two.
+When the mother is a normal hen she has no Opaline Z to give her sons, so no son can be visual, and every chick that shows Opaline must be a daughter.

 Model sex-linked pairings instantly